ShaanCoding/Tekh/PROGRAM-PLANNING.md

 >
 > - rep - gives rep to other members

+> !afk | Lets people know that you are afk if they tag you

 ### Reactions

 > !cheer [`<string>`] | Cheers for something or someone - **DONE**